ronniebugia/nba-statistics-app/README.md

-# nba-statistics-app
+# NBA Fantasy Team Statistics App
-NBA analytics and data visualization app made using Dash and Plotly.py
+NBA analytics and data visualization app made using Dash and Plotly.py.
+Live out your NBA GM dreams by creating your own custom team.

 ## Getting Started
 You will need the following dependencies to run the app: <br />